sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 This plugin was originally created by [Ross Hanney](http://www.rhanney.co.uk), a web developer based in the UK specialising in WordPress and PHP.

 ## Available Translations ##

-* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/)
+* Spanish - Provided by Eduardo Larequi of [educacion.navarra.es/web/pnte/](http://www.educacion.navarra.es/web/pnte/).
-* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/)).
+* Italian - Provided by Francesco Paccagnella of [pacca.it](http://www.pacca.it/).
 * French - Provided by Vincent Bray.
+* German - Provided by Stefanie Drucker.
+* Norwegian - Provided by Tore Hjartland.

 == Installation ==